HIDEKI SHIMA

 (June 2009 - Aug 2009)

-Watson (DeepQA) Project - employed by IBM Research (full-time)
+Watson (Jeopardy!)
+Project - employed by IBM Research (full-time)

 At IBM T.J.
-Watson Research Center, New York, I spent three months as a research intern in the Watson (DeepQA) Question Answering project which created a QA system that showed a great performance over a quiz champion in a Jeopardy! show.
-I developed one of the algorithms used to score answer candidates.
+Watson Research Center, New York, I spent three months as a full-time research intern in the Watson (Jaopardy! / DeepQA) Question Answering project (PI: David Ferrucci; mentor: Eric W. Brown).
+The Watson QA system later became very famous when it played in the Jeopardy!
+TV show and beat the grand champions.
+I researched in one of the algorithms used to score answer candidates.
 The algorithm analyzes supporting evidence found in a set of text passages retrieved for each candidate answer, and estimates how well they support the answer by modeling the semantic similarity between the passages and the Jeopardy! clue.
+The research resulted in a part of Watson system and one journal publication.

 (Fall 2008 - Spring 2010)

-KIJI QA Project - sponsored by IBM Research
+KIJI QA Project - collaborated with IBM Research - Tokyo

-We built a Complex Cross-lingual QA system English-Japanese, in collaboration with IBM Research - Tokyo, which can answer various (e.g. definition, biography, relationship, event, person, location etc) kinds of questions that may be asked in Business Intelligence scenario.
+We built a Complex Cross-lingual QA system English-Japanese, in collaboration with IBM Research - Tokyo (Koichi Takeda and Hiroshi Kanayama), which can answer various (e.g. definition, biography, relationship, event, person, location etc) kinds of questions that may be asked in Business Intelligence scenario.
 The system has been evaluated in NTCIR ACLIA and resulted in a good performance.
 The project also resulted in an HTML-based annotation viewer for UIMA.

 (Fall 2004 - Fall 2008)